 The product increment is what you will deliver at the end of a sprint.
 This can be a new product or feature, an improvement or bug fix, or anything else depending on your team.
 Plan to present your increment during the sprint review.
 At that point, it will ship or not ship based on what the Scrum stakeholders think about the increment and whether it is “Done.”

-Product owner.
 This is the person in charge of the product backlog.
-They’re connected to the user needs and focused on telling the user story to their team and other executive stakeholders.
+They’re connected to the user needs and focused on telling the story to their team and other executive stakeholders.
 Good product owners bring clarity about what’s most important to deliver next.
-Ultimately, they should be the person deciding when something is ready to ship (with a bias towards shipping frequently).
+Ultimately, they should be the person deciding when something is ready to ship (with a bias toward shipping frequently).

 Control over the empirical process.
 Scrum teams believe in transparency, inspection, and adaptation.